Financial Wellness

 Old Age Security (OAS)

 The more income streams they can build in retirement, the easier it will be to meet their financial goals when retirement comes around.
 Encourage employees to save up in a variety of ways to achieve a balance of financial goals throughout retirement and to optimize their tax situation.
+Always keep your employees informed about current tax updates.
 It’s essential to balance registered resources such as pensions and RRSPs with government benefits, Tax-Free Savings Accounts (TFSA), and investments.

 geowing investment1

-5. Invest for goals, not the current market conditions
+5. Help them to invest in their goals, not the current market conditions

-What are your employee's personal goals?
+What are your employees' personal goals?
 Do they want to buy that dream house, travel the world, or retire early?
 Investing in their specific goals, instead of solely reacting to current market conditions, is crucial.
-Help your employees to understand the basics of investing.
+Help your employees to understand the basics of financial planning vs. investing.

 Risk is tied to time and it is important to set aside funds for short, medium, and long-term goals, choosing the savings or investment types that are most appropriate for each timeline.
 Strategies take the emotion out of investing.
 When the market is volatile and interest rates are rising, investors who stay the course and wait it out achieve long-term success.